Archomeda/Gw2Sharp/Gw2Sharp.DocFX/guides/endpoints.md

 ------|-------------
 ✔️   | Implemented
 ❌   | Not implemented yet, but is available on API
-❌✨ | Not implemented yet, because it uses the new API versioning system ✖️   | Missing on API
+❌✨ | Not implemented yet, recent addition to the API ✖️   | Missing on API
 ➡️   | Endpoint has moved, will deprecate in the future 🔑   | Endpoint with authentication